 The brand-new National Athletics Center is the main venue for the World Athletics Championships in Budapest.
 The arena has been made for this event, and it is located next to the Rákoczi bridge (the most southern bridge in Budapest).
 After the championships, the venue will be used by Hungarian athletes and for future competitions.
-During the World Championships, the venue will operate with a capacity for 35,000 spectators.
+During the World Championships, the venue will operate with a capacity of 35,000 spectators.

 How to get to the venue?

 There aren’t many ways to get to the venue at the moment, but it is promised that additional public transportation options will be added during the event.
 Currently, these are the best options: